degencap777/spraoiAI/src/articles/enhancing-the-customers-experience-is-a-necessity/index.md

 ---
 datePublished: 2019-03-11
 dateModified: 2019-03-11
-title: Enhancing Customer Experience—A Necessity in Insurance Industry
+title: Enhancing the Customer’s Experience is a Necessity
 author: sandeep-patil
 description: >-
-  Enhancing customer experience is no longer a choice.
+  Enhancing customer experiences is no longer a choice.
 ---

-The insurance industry is currently facing a digital-driven and consumer-led disruption similar to those faced by the retail, banking, media, and entertainment industries in the past.<sup>[1]</sup> As a result, customer experience is increasingly taking the front seat, with customers expecting a personalized engagement to best utilize the products/services benefits.
+The insurance industry is currently facing a digital-driven and consumer-led disruption similar to those faced by the retail, banking, media, and entertainment industries in the past.[^1] As a result, customer experience is increasingly taking the front seat, with customers expecting a personalized engagement to best utilize the products/services benefits.

 Customer retention is a significant problem faced by the Insurance industry globally.
 In fact, a global Insurance industry survey1 revealed that over the